SwingDance.LA is all about where to go Swing Dancing in Los Angeles and Orange county.

-I started swing dancing in January 1998 during the neo swing craze.
+I started swing dancing in January 1998 during the neo-swing craze.
 The first swing club I went to was the Derby, and I took the lessons from Kim and Dave and later Erik and Sylvia.
 I attended a swing camp called “Monsters of Swing” in Ventura, and that’s when I really became a fanatic.
-The Monday morning after, I signed up for as many classes as I could find, driving all the way from the West Side to PBDA in Pasadena a couple times a week.
+The Monday morning after, I signed up for as many classes as I could find, driving all the way from the West Side to PBDA in Pasadena a couple of times a week.
 I went swing dancing four to five times a week, sometimes more (back when the Derby had a live swing band every night of the week).
 I went to a whole bunch of swing camps from Camp Hollywood to Swing Camp Catalina.
-I entered a few contests and made it to the semifinals at Jitterbug Jam 2001, and at the Great Southwestern Swing-Off 2003, and the top five at the Paseo Colorado Swing Contest in 2008.
+I entered a few contests and made it to the semifinals at Jitterbug Jam 2001, at the Great Southwestern Swing-Off 2003, and in the top five at the Paseo Colorado Swing Contest in 2008.
 I’ve taught swing classes at the Derby and other events.
 But mostly I just like going swing dancing and meeting people!

 - Why did you start this site?

 One day in late July 2008, I went to my favorite swing website, nocturne.com, and found that it had been hacked and was down indefinitely!
 This had been the best source of swing dancing events info for Los Angeles.
 Since I couldn’t find a good alternative, I quickly started my own site and had it up and running the weekend before Camp Hollywood.
 Since I do this research for myself anyway, I figured I might as well post it for everyone.
 It has been a lot of fun!

 - What is the history of the site? (technical)